zacanger/niddesa/text/generated-translations/cullaniddesa/22-sinhala-amazon.md

 traverse.
 Ragh crosses from the desert with malice, moha, vision, clayey, Risky, cross from the desert.
 Raga, Maawanen, Malesha The Maha is crossed by the Maha Maha Maha Maha. visuous The name crosses from the High Lounges.
-Nirvana is the territory of Nirvana.
+Nibbana is the territory of Nibbana.
 This is the one who has succeedeth.

 [APZ 119.5] (#apz119 .5) {#apz119 .5 .ref .apz}